Roberts-sw/RX-target-board-GCC/lib/src/X-macro.md

 	  - column I for timer peripherals
 	  - column H for external bus controller
 	  - column G for the RX65N cloud option board
-	  - column F for documentation hints
+	  - column F for alternate MPC pin function init
 	  - column E for the RX65N target board
    1. optional: change column D initialisation to values for your own board.
    1. remove column B as this column annoys the precompiler.